andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 ## Part 1 (cont): Traits and Bounds

-So far, we have seen lifetimes in function declarations, and in structs.
+So far, we have seen lifetimes in function declarations and in structs.
 Let's move on to traits.

 Say you have a trait.